pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

     .select(explode($"response").as("record"))
     .select("record.*")
     .withColumn("created_at", current_timestamp())

+  // put simple nextState logic below

   // return
    departuresDf
 }
 ```
+Don't be confused about some of the comments in the code.
+They will be of use in the next chapter.
 If you rebuild the docker image and then restart the program you should see that we do not query the API twice anymore.

 ## Preserve schema